kiril-u/sbx-resume-2/README.md

  - main.tex - The main file that combines both versions to a single PDF.
  - main.pdf - The final document ready for export.

+ ## How to Use

+ 1. Edit your TeX files and compile them
+ 2. Combine both files using ./combine.sh (using poppler)